 Beautiful Macedonia, thank you for your hospitality, fun, and lots of amazing sights!
 Wishing you LOVE and PEACE! ♥

 Water pollution is a major environmental problem in Macedonia.
 Inadequate industrial, agricultural, and household sewage systems are major polluters of surface and ground waters.
-Due to waste water inflow, even protected waters like Lake Ohrid are contaminated.
-Air and soil are severely contaminated as well, mainly due to various industrial polluters – metallurgic industry being one of the most harmful.
-Macedonia still relays on thermal power plants for most of its energy, which contributes to air pollution, the emergence of acid rain, and consequently deforestation.
+Due to wastewater inflow, even protected waters like Lake Ohrid are contaminated.
+Air and soil are severely contaminated as well, mainly due to various industrial polluters – the metallurgic industry being one of the most harmful.
+Macedonia still relies on thermal power plants for most of its energy, which contributes to air pollution, the emergence of acid rain, and consequently deforestation.
 Other climate change consequences are general temperature rise, severe droughts, and snow/ice melting in mountain regions, causing the loss of alpine biodiversity.

 Found lots of LOVE in Macedonia. 😉 ♥